Saha1203/nodejsApp-AWS-deploy/README.md

     - Permissions - Admin
 2. Create an EC2 instance
     - Select an OS image - Ubuntu
-    - Create a new key pair & download `.pem` file
+    - Create a new key pair & download the `.pem` file
     - Instance type - t2.micro
 3. Connecting to the instance using ssh
 ```